-The sun is here and restrictions have been lifted.
-With outdoor dining being the destination du jour during sunny weather, we’re all in need of a spot to celebrate heading back out into the world once more (and rare moment of sunshine) and seeing our mates over a couple of pints.
-And to help us catch-up, many of Birmingham’s food and drink establishments are making use of their outdoor spaces, whether it be terraces, gardens or al-fresco dining on the rooftop, perfect for lounging in the sun.
-Check out our ultimate guide to outdoor dining spots to try in Birmingham this summer.
+The hot weather has arrived !
+With outdoor dining being the destination du jour during sunny weather, we’re all in need of a spot to celebrate a rare moment of sunshine.
+To help us catch up with our mates over a couple of pints and small plates, many of Birmingham’s food and drink establishments are making use of their outdoor spaces – whether it be terraces, gardens or al-fresco dining on the rooftop, perfect for lounging in the sun.
+Check out our ultimate guide to outdoor dining spots to try in Birmingham.

 1. Cherry Reds